Training & Classes

 Classes Just for Women

 Women often prefer taking classes from women trainers.
 If you’re a guy and want to teach your wife or girlfriend, perhaps instead buy her a class with a female trainer.
-And if you’re female and want to learn more, here are two groups I’ve heard good things about.
-They have classes all over the US.
-You can search for one nearby, contact the local instructor, and see if it’s a good fit for you.
+And if you’re female and want to learn more, here are groups and resources I’ve heard good things about – both online and in person.

 “Oh, I Don’t Need Training!”